Carl Fredrick Becker: Biography

 From 1946 to 1968, Becker worked with his father for William Lewis & Son.
-The Strad magazine reports that the couple made their first “Carl Becker and Son” violin in 1948 however it wasn't until the 1968 when they opened their own shop in a multi-level building on Belmont St. in Chicago that served as the family's shop as well as their home.
+The Strad magazine reports that the couple made their first “Carl Becker and Son” violin in 1948 however it wasn't until 1968 when they opened their own shop in a multi-level building on Belmont St. in Chicago that served as the family's shop as well as their home.
 Their shop was offering new instruments, valuable old Italian instruments as well as repair and restoration services.
 With the few exceptions, all "Carl Becker and Son" violins constructed between 1946 and 1975 were made jointly by father and son who divided the labor (his father was responsible for the arching, while he did the carving of neck and scroll).
 Together they made over 500 instruments.

 After the death of his father in 1975, Becker made by himself only 13 instruments.
 Much of his violin-making happened at the secluded cabin in Wisconsin by Lake Pickerel, where he worked in a studio over the garage and practiced muskie fishing.
 His time in Chicago was devoted to repairing and restoring violins.
-During 1970 and 1971, Becker restored the famous "Lady Blunt" 1721 Stradivarius violin for Tarisio Auctions.
+During 1970 and 1971, Becker restored the famous "Lady Blunt" 1721 Stradivarius violin.

 Shortly after that, the violin sold at an auction for the record amount of $201 000.

 Becker's children, Jennifer and Paul, continued the family tradition of violin making.
 Jennifer started her first violin in 1966, at age 11 and completed it at age 15.
 In 1970 (at the age of 16) she joined the company full-time.
 In 1978 she moved to Minneapolis and started her own violin making business.
 Paul Becker joined the company in 1971 at the age of 14.
 He is the current owner of “Carl Becker and Son”.

 Becker died in January 2013 at the age of 93.